 Dr Raimondi’s research is situated in the area of political theory and contemporary political philosophy.
 Sara completed her doctoral thesis in political theory in December 2018 at the Department of Politics and International Relations at the University of Westminster.
-Her doctoral project is a theoretical exploration of the relationship between biopolitical and neo-vitalist approaches around debates on the politics of life in contemporary political theory, particularly in the context of identity-formation and accommodation of different ways of being.
-Parallel to her thesis, she developed research expertise in the areas of humanism in political theory and philosophy and theories of states of exception, and she has produced research outputs in both.
+Her doctoral project was a theoretical exploration of the relationship between biopolitical and neo-vitalist approaches around debates on the politics of life in contemporary political theory, particularly in the context of identity-formation and accommodation of different ways of being.
+The theses provided the basis for an upcoming monograph, currently under contract with SUNY – State of New York University Press, to be released in 2023.
+Parallel to her thesis, she developed research expertise in the areas of humanism in political theory and philosophy; debates in political ontology and theories of states of exception, and she has produced research outputs in both areas.

-“Beyond ‘the Most Serious Suspension of Rights’ of Genoa: Violence, Anomie and Force of Law”, book chapter in the edited collection “States of Exception: Law, History, Theory” (Routledge, upcoming Autumn 2019)
+- “Beyond ‘the Most Serious Suspension of Rights’ of Genoa: Violence, Anomie and Force of Law”, book chapter in the edited collection “States of Exception: Law, History, Theory” (Routledge series in Law and Politics Series, 2021).